 This billing practice not only affects coverage of the services and products a patient receives while in the hospital but also affects how their care is covered after being discharged.
 A three-day inpatient hospital stay is required for a patient to qualify for Medicare coverage of rehabilitative care in a skilled nursing facility.
 Any time the patient spends as an outpatient under observation does not count toward their qualifying hospital stay.
 If a patient never fulfills this three-day inpatient requirement, then the full cost of post-discharge care in a nursing home must be paid for out of pocket.

-The average cost of a skilled nursing facility stay ranges from $245 to $275 per day, according the 2018 Cost of Care Survey conducted by Genworth Financial.
+The median cost of a skilled nursing facility stay ranges from $255 to $290 per day, according the 2020 Cost of Care Survey conducted by Genworth Financial.
 Even if a senior spends less than a week in a nursing facility, they could face out-of-pocket care costs that creep into the thousands of dollars.

 How to Determine a Senior’s Status in the Hospital